 An active IET volunteer since 1999, Sam Hubbard has served 15 years on main boards and recently represented the IET as a Trustee for the Engineering Council.

-Sam stepped out of university to take up an apprenticeship, to experience the practical side of engineering and loved every minute, returning to University part-time later.
-Working in industry for 24 years; paper manufacture, leaving after 21 years as the Lead Control Engineer to be the Lead C,E&I Engineer at Urenco.
-Recently, moving to a new System Engineering department Sam is enjoying the diversity of an engineering career, learning about Uranium Enrichment.
+Sam stepped out of university to take up an apprenticeship, experiencing the practical side of engineering and finding her true career call.
+Returning to university life part-time later, she has now worked in the industry for 24 years with paper manufacture.
+Her experience includes 21 years’ as the Lead Control Engineer and the Lead C,E&I Engineer at Urenco.
+Recently, Sam has moved to a new System Engineering department and is enjoying the diversity of an engineering career, learning about Uranium Enrichment.

-Sam is passionate about promoting STEM, doing this since she was an apprentice herself.
+Passionate about promoting STEM, Sam has been doing this since she was an apprentice herself.
 In 2000, Sam won the Young Woman Engineer of the Year and later the WISE Excellence Award, this afforded her many more opportunities to speak to young people, particularly other females about the exciting prospects engineering holds.
 Countless school visits, recruitment events, competitions, national press and television coverage helped to get the message out.

-Sam has held numerous roles with the IET including the Qualifications Board, the Membership and Professional Development Board, Council, the Communities Resourcing Committee, various Local Network roles, was on the advisory group for the Professional Home for Life Programme and Apprentice Trailblazer pilot.
-She ensures the voice of IEng and EngTech are well represented in all forums.
+Having held numerous roles with the IET including the Qualifications Board, the Membership and Professional Development Board, Council, the Communities Resourcing Committee and various Local Network roles, she also was on the advisory group for the Professional Home for Life Programme and Apprentice Trailblazer pilot, ensuring that the voice of IEng and EngTech are well represented in all forums.

-Sam’s main aim is to utilise her governance experience from the Engineering Council, wealth of IET knowledge from her board involvement, to contribute to the IET strategy.
+Sam’s main aim is to utilise her governance experience from the Engineering Council and her wealth of IET knowledge from board involvement to contribute to the IET strategy.

 Alison Noble is a graduate of the University of Oxford where she studied Engineering Science followed by a doctoral research degree in Computer Vision.
 She subsequently worked as a research scientist at what is now called the GE Global Research Center in Niskayuna, NY, USA before returning to the UK to take up a lecturership at the University of Oxford in 1995.
 Since then she has played a leadership role in Oxford to set up biomedical engineering programmes at the undergraduate, taught graduate and doctoral training educational levels.
 Her university research group is internationally known for its work on biomedical image analysis, and in particular ultrasound image analysis and its application in the developed and developing world.
 In 2012 she co-founded an image analytics spinout company, Intelligent Ultrasound Ltd, which develops ultrasound auditing and analytics services and products.